goongoguma/Udemy/Modern-React-with-Redux/Memo.md

   - Reducers (Departments)
     - What dispatch does leads us to reducer.
     - It is a function for taking in an action and some existing amount of data.
-    - It is going to process that action and then make some change to the data and then return it so that it can then be centralized in some other location.
+    - It is going to process that action and then make some change to the data and then return it so that it can then be centralized in some other location(state).
   - State (Compiled department data)
     - In redux, state property is a central repository of all information that has been created by our reducers.
     - All the information gets consolidated inside the state object so that the react application can very easily reach in to our redux application and get access to all of the data of the application.